UKDRI/AD-Neurovascular-Atlas/README.md

 This project is using single-nuclear RNA sequencing data to investigate the blood brain barrier in Alzheimer's disease.

-There are 20 cases and 20 controls with two cell populations sequenced for a total of 80 samples.
+There are 20 cases and 20 controls with two cell populations, from the parenchyma and vascular, sequenced for a total of 80 samples.

 ## Data